Content Not Being Captured

 Check capture status

-- Has the content been captured?
-In order to capture new content from a GDN site, you must visit one version of the localized page.
+To capture new content from a GDN site, you must visit one version of the localized page.

 The GDN captures one instance of each unique string from your website, and will be associated with the first URL the GDN 'sees' the content on.
 If you are looking for your content based on URL, and don't find the string you expect, try using the keyword search or global search function instead.